tajpouria/docker-and-kubernetes-cheat-sheet/README.md

 > docker run ImageID

-What's happening after running `docker build .` _dot( . ) means the build context of the container_
+What's happening after running `docker build .` _dot( . ) is the build context of the container_

-1. dockerCli will pass DockerFile to dockerDaemon
+1. dockerCli will pass DockerFile to dockerDeamon
-2. dockerDaemon look at the localCash to find the `base image` (in our case alpine) then either download it or not from it's library
+2. dockerDaemon look at the localCash to find the `base image` (in our case alpine) then either download it or using existing one
 3. dockerDaemon will initialized the base image
 4. when dockerDaemon is about to running the `RUN` command it will create a `intermediate container` from the base image (in our case alpine)
 5. dockerDaemon will run the specified command into that intermediate container (in our case `apk add --update redis`) and take it file snapshot (the actual image or images that downloaded)